Distributional Equity Analysis for Energy Efficiency and Other Distributed Energy Resources: A Practical Guide

 State legislators and regulators are establishing new goals and processes to promote energy equity.
 With rapid changes in consumer technologies like energy-efficient heat pumps, rooftop solar and battery storage, equity goals related to distributed energy resources are increasingly important.

-The report, Distributional Equity Analysis for Energy Efficiency and Other Distributed Energy Resources: A Practical Guide, describes a seven-stage framework for answering the question, How do utility investments in distributed energy resources impact priority populations?
-The report builds on the conceptual distributional equity analysis frameworks developed by the National Energy Screening Project and the Energy Equity Project
+Berkeley Lab's new report, Distributional Equity Analysis for Energy Efficiency and Other Distributed Energy Resources: A Practical Guide, describes a seven-stage framework for answering the question, What are the distributional equity impacts of utility resource investments in the context of cost-effectiveness evaluation?
+In addition to the DEA Guide, there is a short summary of the framework and a companion document that discusses stakeholder engagement for distributional equity analysis.
+The report builds on the conceptual distributional equity analysis frameworks developed by the National Energy Screening Project and the Energy Equity Project.

 Year of Publication